-In today’s Ask the Experts Q&A, we’re chatting with local Austin wedding planner, Kristin Catter from Kristin Catter Events!
+In today’s Ask the Experts Q&A, we’re chatting with local Austin wedding planner, Kristin Catter from Kristin Catter Events, featuring this gorgeous wedding at The Grove!
 With all her wedding planning knowledge on the bridal realm and what is currently and soon-to-be trending in the wedding market – Kristin is your gal.
 Planning a wedding can be hard and super stressful, but no fear because Kristin’s pro advice is sure to help you plan well.
 Keep scrolling to read her invaluable tips!

 Photo // Mikayla Dawn Photography